JoongWonSeo/ws-sync/README.md

     )
 }
 ```

+For more info on the react library, see [ws-sync-react](https://github.com/JoongWonSeo/ws-sync-react).

 ### Actions
 Actions are a way to call methods on the remote (action handlers), usually frontend -> backend.